SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/sociolinguistics.md

 !A »⟮standard variety⟯« is ⟮a certain ＿variety＿⟯ of a language with two properties:
 - !⟮standartized to a certain extent⟯
 - !⟮thought to be/promoted as correct⟯
+A non-standard variety is not a standard variety.
+A standard/non-standard variant is a variant from a standard/non-standard variety

+###### centricity

 »⟮A monocentric/pluricentric language⟯« is a language with ⟮1/>1⟯ ⟮＿standard varieties＿⟯ ^e.g. monocentric: Japanese, pluricentric: English (AE, BE, Aus...), German (DE, CH, AT, ...), Spanish (ES, MX, ...)